F. P. Journe Tourbillon Souverain, Regency dial, Rose Gold

 This F. P. Journe Tourbillon Souverain Régence Circulaire* is part of the second series of Tourbillon watches produced by F.P.
 Journe, and one of only 20 limited edition pieces.
 A redesign of the original Tourbillon Souverain, this example adds a deadbeat seconds complication.
 The watch bears a striking dial, decorated with the 'Regence Circulaire' motif, an intricately crafted design paying tribute to the Regency Era.

-THE STORY OF EARLY F.P.
+THE STORY OF F.P.
 JOURNE